tessercat/daoistic-book/daodejing/17/english.md

 then they make fun of you.

 They're not very trusting,
-and you should expect disrespect, and their flattery is so insincere.
+and you should expect disrespect.

+Honest words are few and far between.

 Just do the job and do it well so citizens can say